christopher-demarco/LISA-2014-BUILD/README.md

 # Scalability
-DHCP is gonna suck, but DNS is worse.
+DHCP is gonna suck, we have to balance lease renewal traffic with address space etc.
+Lease activity can inform INFOSEC.

+DNS could be worse.
-Unless we advert 8.8.8.8!?
+Unless we advert 8.8.8.8 to usernet, and only recurse for ourselves?
-## Visualization
-Is DHCP lease info the most-important stat?
+Or do we eschew caching recursive resolution altogether?

 # Cookbooks